What is Pre IPO?

 - It is investing can sometimes be considered a more profitable investment than IPO.

-- A great product/service can be funded by it and the one investing it providing seed capital to this amazing investment.
+- A great product/service can be funded by it and the one investing it, providing seed capital to this amazing investment.
 One becomes the early subscribers to the shares of a company even before it has reached the public.

 - It helps in avoiding the trading stampede in the market where the share prices go aggressively high or low and offer an opportunity to get the trading or investment done before others do.

 - Pre-IPO is a sale of a chunk of shares to private investors or wholesale investors at a discount from the IPO price.
-This is done basically to accumulate funding for the initial public offering.
+It is done basically to accumulate funding for the initial public offering.

-- The company uses the capital as a hedge to mitigate the risk that the initial public offering failing as what it was hoped for.
+- The company uses the capital as a hedge to mitigate the risk of the initial public offering failing as what it was hoped for.
 The buyer utilizes it as profit earned from the discounted share versus the actual share price during the IPO though there is no fixed assurance that the market will pay the expected price per share.

 - The purchase is made without the availability of any kind of prospectus or any kind of guarantee that the pre IPO placement will lead to an IPO.
 Thus the discounted price is treated as the compensation which the buyer gets for bearing this risk or uncertainty.

-This has been a guide to What is Pre IPO & its Definition.
+This article has been a guide to What is Pre IPO & its Definition.
 Here we discuss how to invest in pre-IPO along with examples, risks, advantages, and disadvantages.
 You can learn more about from the following articles –